Raj Sherman

 Rajnish K. "Raj" Sherman (born 1965) is a Canadian politician from Alberta and former Liberal Member of the Legislative Assembly of Alberta for Edmonton-Meadowlark; which he formerly represented as a Progressive Conservative.

 Sherman was elected leader of the Liberal Party on September 10, 2011, and led the party through the 2012 provincial election.
-He announced his immediate resignation on January 26, 2015, and that he will not be running for a third term as MLA in the next provincial election.
+He announced his immediate resignation on January 26, 2015, and that he would not be running for a third term as MLA in the next provincial election.

 Early life

 Sherman was born in 1965 in India but grew up in Squamish, British Columbia after moving there in 1975.
 As a youngster, he delivered newspapers for The Vancouver Sun and The Province.
 The third of four sons, Sherman moved to Canada from India at a young age.
 He moved to Edmonton in the early 1980s to attend the University of Alberta.
 He graduated from faculty of medicine in 1990, specializing in family and emergency medicine.
 In addition to being a doctor, Sherman was also a clinical lecturer at the University of Alberta and president of the Emergency Physicians of Alberta within the Alberta Medical Association.